HanqingLiLHQ/cs4775_mc/README.md

 ## Preparation

-To run the modules and notebooks, ensure that you have Python(3.7 or later), Jupyter, biopython, matplotlib, and scikit-learn installed.
+To run the modules and notebooks, ensure that you have Python(3.7 or later), Jupyter, biopython, matplotlib, numpy, scikit-learn (and maybe some other modules) installed.
 If not:
 You can install python from their official website:
 `https://www.python.org/downloads/`

-You can install Jupyter, biopython, matplotlib and scikit-learn using pip:
+You can install Jupyter, biopython, matplotlib, scikit-learn (and some other modules) using pip:

 ```bash
 pip install notebook